kubecost/docs/saved-reports.md

 Saved reports can be managed via [`values.yaml`](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml), as well as via the Kubecost UI.
 These two methods of managing saved reports can be combined.
 The following rules apply:

-- If Helm chart definitions are _unused_ (`global.savedReports.enabled = false`), reports created via the UI are saved to a persistent volume, if one is configured, and persist across pod restarts.
+- If Helm chart definitions are _unused_ (`global.savedReports.enabled = false`), reports created via the UI are saved to a persistent volume, and persist across pod restarts.

 - If Helm chart definitions are _used_ (`global.savedReports.enabled = true`), they are registered on pod start.
 Reports can still be freely created/deleted via the UI.
 On pod restart, however, whatever is defined in the configmap will supersede all UI changes.